 Anyone connecting to the UCCS Wireless network is required to comply with the UCCS and CU Information Technology Policies.
 These can be found at the following links:

-When you browse through available wireless networks on a device, wether it is a laptop, tablet, or smartphone, you are generally presented with a list of network names.
+When you browse through available wireless networks on a device, whether it is a laptop, tablet, or smartphone, you are generally presented with a list of network names.
 Two different networks are present everywhere on the UCCS campus, each providing a different level of service.
 The names of these networks are UCCS-Info and UCCS-Wireless.

 UCCS-Info is an open network which does not require any username or password to use.
 This network does not provide full Internet access.
 Instead, this network can be used by students, faculty and staff to look up their account information in order to learn their UCCS username and password.